owid/etl/docs/architecture/workflow/garden.md

     classDef node_ss fill:#002147,color:#fff
 ```

-However, grapher steps could also depend on other grapher steps.
+However, garden steps could also depend on other garden steps.
 This is often the case for datasets containing _long-run variables_, where different `garden` datasets are combined.

 !!! info "Long-run variables"

-    A long-run variable is a variable that has datapoints spanning over a broad period of time.
+    A long-run variable is a variable that has datapoints spanning over a broad period of time and that typically relies on multiple sources.

     For instance, we have a [population variable](https://ourworldindata.org/population-sources) that combines data from the UN and other sources that goes back to 10,000 BCE.
 In particular, it uses data from the UN, Gapminder and HYDE.

     This is how the dependency graph our population variable looks like: